ricsanfre/pi-cluster/docs/_docs/monitoring.md

     Relabeling the job name (`grafana.serviceMonitor.relabelings`, `prometheus.serviceMonitor.relabelings` and `prometheusOperator.serviceMonitor.relabelings`) and setting the proper label for Grafana's ServiceMonitor (`grafana.serviceMonitor.labels.release`) to match the selector of Prometheus Operator (otherwise Grafana is not monitored).

+    Removing default filter for selectors, in PrometheusOperator's Rules, ServiceMonitor, PodMonitor and Probe resources, so they do not need to have specific `release` label to be managed by Prometheus.

+    ```yml
+    # Default selector filters
+    # matchLabels:
+    #   release: <helm-release-name>
+    # ServiceMonitor, PodMonitor, Probe and Rules need to have label 'release' equals to kube-prom helm release

+    ruleSelectorNilUsesHelmValues: false
+    serviceMonitorSelectorNilUsesHelmValues: false
+    podMonitorSelectorNilUsesHelmValues: false
+    probeSelectorNilUsesHelmValues: false
+    ```

 - Step 4: Install kube-Prometheus-stack in the monitoring namespace with the overriden values